Why We Work with Big Business and the Meat, Egg and Dairy Industry

-ProVeg’s collaborations with food companies focuses on creating more products and exposure for plant-based food and vegan life-styles.
-When we work with non-plant-based companies we are directing money that would otherwise be used to develop and promote non-vegan products, and using it to promote vegan options.
+ProVeg’s collaborations with food companies focus on creating more products and exposure to plant-based food and vegan lifestyles.
+When we work with non-plant-based companies we are directing money that would otherwise be used to develop and promote non-vegan products and using it to promote vegan options.

 In the word of The Green Queen:

 “A number of big FMCG names have already debuted their own plant-based offerings or partnered up with vegan food techs, from Burger King launching an Impossible Burger to McDonald’s Canada piloting Beyond Meat.
 Most recently, Taco Bell in China showcased an Omnipork taco, and Taiwan’s largest quick-service restaurant chain (QSR) Bafang Yunji is dishing out 1 million Omnipork dumplings every week.

 With mainstream vendors on board, vegan food will no longer remain a niché in restaurant chains or supermarket aisles.
 Plant-based food is on the trajectory towards accessibility and affordability, which will ultimately drive much needed change among mass audiences, especially given that consumers remain swayed by price rather than moral persuasion.
 It will also help assist the growing numbers of shoppers who want to prioritise sustainable living, but have been deterred by costs.

 Ultimately, particularly as corporations are cashing in on the market opportunity, plant-based is poised to become cheaper and widely available, which will help alleviate our impact on the planet and drive the much-needed shift towards a sustainable food system.”

 Working with fast-food outlets and manufacturers of highly processed food